Pre-buys, Pre-Sales, and Consultation on Amateur Built Aircraft

 to delay or even sour the prospective buyer on the airplane.
 By getting this examination completed before you

 even list the aircraft you are way ahead of the game, and I will talk to any prospective buyer for you.
 It will

 certainly shorten the sales cycle for you, and perhaps even command a higher price.
-I will not represent the

 I hired Vic to complete an inspection on an RV-10 prior to purchase and from my perspective the plane was in great

 shape.
 Vic flew to the home airport of the plane and did a very thorough inspection, checking areas that I would have

 never thought of looking at since I had not personally built the plane.
 He advised me that this plane needed much

 work and was concerned with the craftsmanship.
 Based on his advice, and what he showed me in the visual inspection, I did not purchase this plane.
 I am so glad because the owner had to spend several thousand dollars to get some of the items on Vic's report corrected for safety reasons.